doruk-oner/ConnectivityOnProjections/README.md

 **Fig. 2.** Disconnections in 3D linear structures appear in at least two out of three orthogonal projections, unless the structure is occluded.

+This project was supported, in part, by the FWF Austrian Science Fund's Lise Meitner Program, project number M3374.